 D Work Allowed

-Applicants having leave to remain or leave to enter under the PBS Tier 2 (General) category would be allowed to take supplementary employment that must meet the following criteria:
+Applicants having leave to remain or leave to enter under the Skilled Worker Visa category would be allowed to take supplementary employment that must meet the following criteria:

 In addition to the supplementary employment, the applicants are also allowed to take unpaid voluntary employment.